ehgp/realtime_crypto_arbitrage_bot/README.md

 # Data 606 Capstone: Real Time Arbitrage Bot

-This software currently relies on two elements.
+This software currently relies on four elements.

 kucoin-feed:
 Websockets real time feed of price data.

-mysql:
+sqlite:
-MySQL server that will store this real time data for processing and training.
+SQLite DB that will store this real time data for processing and training.

+history:
+Gather historical data from HTTPS for training

+analysis:
+actual implementation of ML model.

 ## Requirements